BradleyC/docs_canopy/docs/index.md

 * The experience should feel like a game that everyone wins

 # Tech
 Canopy is built on Ethereum.
-In order to speed up finality of transactions, it uses Plasma (at first a third party service).
+In order to speed up finality of transactions, it uses Plasma (at first a third party service, likely Loom).

 Canopy is mobile-first, built to be used in iOS or Android browsers.
 Also great in mobile wallets.